nerc-project/nerc-docs/docs/openstack/create-and-connect-to-the-VM/flavors.md

 recommended, which is integrated into a specialized hardware such as GPUs that produce unprecedented performance boosts for technical computing workloads.

-!!! info "How to use GPU based Flavors?"
+!!! info "Guidelines for Utilizing GPU-Based Flavors in Active Resource Allocation"

     To effectively utilize GPU-based flavors on any NERC (OpenStack) resource allocation, the Principal Investigator (PI) or project manager(s) must submit a [change request](../../get-started/allocation/allocation-change-request.md#request-change-resource-allocation-attributes-for-openstack-project)
     for their currently active NERC (OpenStack) resource allocation.
 This request should specify the number of GPUs they intend to use by setting the "OpenStack GPU Quota" attribute.
+We recommend ensuring that this count accurately reflects the current GPU usage.
 Additionally, they need to adjust the quota values for "OpenStack Compute RAM Quota" and "OpenStack Compute vCPU Quota" to sufficiently accommodate the GPU flavor they wish to use when launching a VM in their OpenStack Project.

-    Once the change request is reviewed and approved by the NERC's admin, users will be able to select the appropriate GPU-based flavor [during the flavor selection](../create-and-connect-to-the-VM/launch-a-VM.md#flavor-tab) section
+    Once the change request is reviewed and approved by the NERC's admin, users will be able to select the appropriate GPU-based flavor [during the flavor selection tab](../create-and-connect-to-the-VM/launch-a-VM.md#flavor-tab)
     while launching a new VM.

 There are four different options within the GPU tier, featuring the newer